Bradford smallpox outbreak of 1962: Outbreak

 On 11 January 1962, shortly after being appointed consultant pathologist at St Luke's Hospital in Bradford, pathologist Derrick Tovey received two almost identical severely abnormal blood samples from two unrelated people who had been admitted with unexplained fevers to two different hospitals, unusually on the same day.
 One case was Hettie Whetlock, a 49 year old cook from Bradford Children's Hospital, who was under observation at the Leeds Road Fever Hospital.
-The other was Jack Crossly, a 40-year-old abattoir worker who had been admitted to Tovey's own hospital, St Luke's, and who died shortly after the blood was taken.
+The other was Jack Crossley, a 40-year-old abattoir worker who had been admitted to Tovey's own hospital, St Luke's, and who died shortly after the blood was taken.
 Tovey described the samples as showing "a mild anaemia, leucopenia, thrombocytopenia and a striking blood film with nucleated red cells, myelocytes, fragmenting granulocytes and vacuolation of the protoplasm, condensed nuclear bodies and atypical plasma cells and some Türck cells".
 The findings were similar to a description of smallpox made by Kano Ikeda in 1925.
 After examining the man in the mortuary and without waiting for laboratory confirmation, the diagnosis was assumed and the regional medical officer convened a committee.
 One nurse and five children from A1 ward at the Bradford Children's Hospital were shortly suspected of having smallpox.
 One of these children had already been transferred to Wharfedale Hospital for observation.
 The result was that four hospitals were initially quarantined.
 All cases were transferred to Oakwell Hospital, the designated isolation hospital in Birstall.

 The following day the index case was discovered to be a nine-year old girl who arrived in the UK on 16 December 1961 from Karachi.
 Her international vaccination certificates were up-to-date and when she was admitted to A1 ward at Bradford's Children's Hospital, her diagnosis and treatment of malaria masked any suspicion of smallpox.
 She subsequently died on 30 December 1961.
 During that Christmas period, both Crossby, whose child was an inpatient at the hospital, and Whetlock, visited A1 ward.
 Norman Ainley, the pathologist who performed the postmortem at the Bradford Royal Infirmary on the nine-year old girl had not been vaccinated, contracted the illness and died within a few days, leaving the Royal Infirmary as the fifth hospital to be quarantined.
 At Oakwell, two of the five transferred children died.
 By mid-January, five of the 10 second generation cases died and all of Bradford's hospitals had closed to non-urgent cases.